thegrumpys/odop/docs/Help/gettingStartedSpring.md

 provides an important conceptual introduction to the overall design process within ODOP.

-Before continuing with the material below, please confirm that the ODOP program is running in a browser window and that the Compression Spring design type is loaded.
+Before continuing with the material below, please confirm that the ODOP program is running in a browser window (or tab) and that the Compression Spring design type is loaded.
 You should see Independent Variables like OD\_Free, Wire\_Dia and L\_Free.
 If you see the Independent Variables of the Rectangular Solid design type